-3.1.8.9 CPU Voltage Control
+3.1.7.6 CPU Vcore Adjust

-This field allows you to manually adjust to a higher core voltage that is supplied to the CPU.
-If you want to use the CPU's default core voltage, leave this field in its default setting.
+This field allows you to manually select higher core voltage supplied to the CPU.
+If you wish to use the CPU's default core voltage, leave this field in its default setting.
 The CPU's Vcore will be generated according to the CPU VID configuration.